 Since casement windows and crank windows open like doors, standard window kits will not fit them.
 But that hasn't stopped our resourceful customers.
 Many customers who have casement windows simply cover the entire window opening with Plexiglas and cut out a hole for the exhaust hose.

-Fortunately, most server rooms are located in office buildings with drop ceilings or panel ceilings.
+Fortunately, most office buildings have drop or panel ceilings.
 Many portable air conditioners, like those from Movincool, can be configured to vent into drop ceiling spaces.
 The Movincool CM12 Ceiling-Mounted Air Conditioner is specifically designed to keep critical spots cool while saving valuable floor space in crowded telecom closets and server rooms.
 The CM12 easily mounts above standard drop ceilings using built-in flanges and included mounting brackets and has the capability to integrate with an existing building control system, as illustrated in the diagram below.

 Some people prefer to exhaust hot air through a wall vent, directly outside or to another room, such as a garage or storage room.
 You can use a jigsaw to cut the correct size hole in the wall—but make sure there isn't any wiring or plumbing where you want to cut the hole.
 You can seal the edges of the hole with silicone caulk.

-In most cases, it is not recommended that you use a dryer vent to exhaust a portable air conditioner.
-Dryer vents have a 4-inch diameter, and most exhaust hoses are larger in diameter.
-DeLonghi portable ACs, on the other hand, feature 4-inch exhaust hoses, so they would fit most old dryer vents.
+In most cases, using a dryer vent to exhaust a portable air conditioner isn't recommended.
+Dryer vents have a 4-inch diameter, and most exhaust hoses are slightly larger in diameter.
+DeLonghi portable ACs, on the other hand, feature 4-inch exhaust hoses, so they would fit most dryer vents.
 However, if the external opening of the dryer vent contains a flap, then the unit's hot air exhaust will not be strong enough to push it open.
 In this case, you would need to remove the flap and replace it with a screen.

 With a little creativity and ingenuity, you can make a portable air conditioner work almost anywhere in your home or office.
 For more information on installing and operating a portable air conditioner, visit our Knowledge Center.
 Or call our product experts at 1 (800) 934-9194 for a free consultation and product recommendation.
 Be sure to carefully read the instruction manual before installing your new portable air conditioner.